hughobrien/zfs-remote-mirror/README.md

 Though these two keys are not password protected, but they are going to be completely restricted in what they can do.
 This allows us to use them in an automatic way, without the fear of them being abused.
 Now bless them.
 This will ask for the CA password.

-	hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-fifo -O clear -O force-command="mkfifo -m 600 /tmp/k; cat - > /tmp/k; rm -P /tmp/k" -n hugh ~/.ssh/knox-fifo.pub
+	hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-fifo -O clear -O force-command="mkfifo -m 600 /tmp/k; cat - > /tmp/k; rm -P /tmp/k" -n root ~/.ssh/knox-fifo.pub
-	hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-send -O clear -O force-command="/usr/home/hugh/zfs-receive.sh" -n hugh ~/.ssh/knox-send.pub
+	hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-send -O clear -O force-command="/root/zfs-receive.sh" -n root ~/.ssh/knox-send.pub

 Terrified?
 Don't be.
 We're signing the keys we just created and specifying that if they are presented to the remote server, the only thing they can do is execute the described command.
 In the first case we create a [*fifo*](https://www.freebsd.org/cgi/man.cgi?query=mkfifo&sektion=1) on the */tmp* memory disk that we write to from *stdin*.
-This will block until someone reads from it, and that someone is the *zfs-receive.sh* script that we call next, with root permissions.
+This will block until someone reads from it, and that someone is the *zfs-receive.sh* script that we call next.
 Upon reading the *fifo* the key is transferred directly from our local system to the *geli* process and never touches the disk, or the RAM disk.

 And before you complain, that's not a [*useless use of cat*](https://image.slidesharecdn.com/youcodelikeasysadmin-141120122908-conversion-gate02/95/you-code-like-a-sysadmin-confessions-of-an-accidental-developer-10-638.jpg?cb=1416487010), it's required for *tcsh*.

 Let's add some shortnames for those keys in *~/.ssh/config*.

 	Host knox-fifo
-		User hugh
+		User root
-		HostName 192.168.1.23
+		HostName 192.168.1.13
 		IdentityFile ~/.ssh/knox-fifo

 	Host knox-send
-		User hugh
+		User root
-		HostName 192.168.1.23
+		HostName 192.168.1.13
 		IdentityFile ~/.ssh/knox-send

 Final Approach